alanbuxton/syracuse-neo/README.md

 ## Installation

-There are some relevant data files saved on [Google Drive](https://drive.google.com/drive/folders/11Iec_wFKkEvRrbmZjUkWNfrZdzqguMBe?usp=sharing) due to their size.
+There are some relevant data files saved on [Google Drive](https://drive.google.com/drive/folders/11Iec_wFKkEvRrbmZjUkWNfrZdzqguMBe?usp=sharing) due to their size. see `README.md` in the [`dump`](./dump/README.md) directory for details.

 1. Install dependencies: `pipenv install`
 2. Copy `relevant_geonames.csv` from Google drive to `dump` folder